Ranking Lab ― The Measured Editorial Desk

 "Technique alone doesn't win No. 1."
 The reason a five-octave Mariah or a four-octave Christina doesn't sit at the top is that this ranking weighs expression and live fidelity heavily.
 Technique is necessary, but it isn't sufficient.

 Singers rated highly by professionals really do hold up.
-Koji Tamaki and MISIA, who top expert-voted polls, rise to the top here on objective evidence as well.
+Koji Tamaki, who topped a poll of 200 music professionals, rises to the top here on objective evidence as well.

 The myth of raw volume and high notes gets put in perspective.
 Belt-heavy singers fall short on dynamic range, while control-type vocalists who can work all the way down to a whisper are rewarded for their expression.